sauvc/rulebook/rulebook.md

 - AUVs have to pass a qualifying round before they can participate in the main arena.
 - To qualify, an AUV has to swim between two markers separated by **10 meters** and without surfacing or touching the bottom/wall.
+- From the list of all qualified teams, **only 15** teams, with the fastest time for the qualification round, will advance to the final round.
 - The time taken to pass the qualifier round decides the sequence in which the teams will participate in the final round of the competition.
 The team that finished the last in the qualifying round would participate first in the final round.

 ![flare](img/qualification.jpg)